“When diet is right, medicine is of no need; when diet is wrong, medicine is of no use.” -Ayurvedic Proverb

 Muscle and joint pain

 If you think you have ama in your system, a simple way to begin to eliminate it is to refrain from eating again until you have real hunger.
-FAST on hot ginger root tea and sip it every few minutes.
-This will give your body time to burn the ama and rid you of the toxic effects.
+You can do this in a couple of ways:

-Balanced Digestion means Balanced Agni: Regular hunger and elimination with no signs of indigestion after eating.
-Elimination is timely and feels complete, lacks offensive odor or straining and has the shape and consistency of a banana—some a little dryer, some a little looser—and tends to float without leaving a sticky residue on the toilet or on you.
+Balanced digestion means balanced agni: Not too hot (acidity) or too cold (no appetite or slow sluggish digestion).
+Regular hunger and elimination are signs of balanced digestion.
+Healthy elimination is timely and feels complete, lacks offensive odor or straining and has the shape and consistency of a banana—some a little dryer, some a little looser—and tends to float without leaving a sticky residue on the toilet or on you.
 Other Signs of Balanced Agni:

 Luster in the eyes, hair and skin.